forta-network/forta-bot-examples/poly-network-ts/README.md

 ## Description

-This agent detects when the Poly Network bookkeeper changes, or when a Poly asset balance drops by more than 50%
+This agent detects when the Poly Network bookkeeper changes, or when a Poly asset balance drops by more than 50%.
+Also see explainer video: https://www.youtube.com/watch?v=fbqn84WFYEA

 ## Supported Chains